ess-dmsc-dram/documents/investigations/Ctest_and_threads/using_threads_with_ctest.md

 One could also go all in with the `-j` option and set that number to `Total_N_threads_available`.
 In that case I would choose a small fixed number for `MultiThreaded.MaxCores=2` (or maybe 4), just to make sure OpenMP is still being used in the builds.
-Timings on a different machine (my laptop) confirm that this is the most optimal solution.
+Timings on a different machine (my laptop) confirm that this is the fastest solution.